Karyotype - Wikipedia

 karyotype [kar´e-o-tīp] the chromosomal constitution of the cell nucleus; by extension, the photomicrograph of chromosomes arranged.
 See also illustration at chromosome.
 Preparation of a karyotype.
 From Mueller and Young, 2001. kar·y·o·type (kar'ē-ō-tīp), The chromosome characteristics of an individual cell or of a cell line arranged in ...

 Karyotype | Definition of Karyotype by Merriam-Webster

-Define karyotype: the chromosomal characteristics of a cell; also : the chromosomes themselves or a representation of them — karyotype in a sentence
+Karyotype definition is - the chromosomal characteristics of a cell; also : the chromosomes themselves or a representation of them.
+How to use karyotype in a sentence.